Recognizing that chronic pain is a problem is the first step in finding treatment — you shouldn’t have to deal with the difficulties it brings.

-Over-the-counter and prescription medications are often used to manage pain, as well as physical therapy, exercise, acupuncture, relaxation techniques, and psychological counseling.
-For many people, a combination of treatments is thought to be the most effective in relieving chronic pain.
+Over-the-counter (OTC) and prescription medications are often used to manage pain.
+However, for many people, a combination of treatments is most effective for relieving chronic pain.

-- Non-opioids: aspirin, NSAIDs and acetaminophen
+- nonopioids, such as aspirin, NSAIDs, and acetaminophen

-- Opioids: morphine, codeine, hydrocodone, and oxycodone
+- opioids, such as morphine, codeine, hydrocodone, and oxycodone

 Possible Side Effects

-- edema (Swelling)
+- edema (swelling)

-- nausea and Vomiting
+- nausea and vomiting

 - diarrhea or constipation

-- breathing Difficulties
+- breathing difficulties

-- abnormal Heartbeat
+- abnormal heartbeat